chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

     Check the status using the `hab svc status` command.
 None of the services should be running.
 Once checked, stop the habitat supervisor with the command `systemctl stop hab-sup`.
 Rename /hab dir to something else like /hab-old.

-1. Unload services from each of the ElasticSearch Nodes
+1. Unload services from each of the Elasticsearch Nodes

     ```sh
     sudo hab svc unload chef/automate-backend-elasticsidecar